-- Environmental health & safety issues
+- Environmental health and safety issues

 - Technical support for FDA submittals and regulatory compliance

 The final medical device life cycle phase is in response to customer feedback and market acceptance.
-If the device is deteriorating or corrosive, if defects or failures are reported, we can conduct studies to determine the source of the corrosion or the reason for failure.
+If the device is deteriorating or corrosive, or if defects or failures are reported, we conduct studies to determine the source of the corrosion or the reason for failure.
 We are also prepared to offer root cause investigations into end-user complaints and litigation support services when necessary.

 ASTM Test Method F1877 Life Cycle Testing